SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_views.rst

      - create view "public".nba_view as  select * from nba;

-The following is an example of the generated output in Studio for the ``DESCRIBE VIEWS`` command:
+The following is an example of the generated output in SQream Studio for the ``DESCRIBE VIEWS`` command:

 .. code-block:: postgres